Introduction

 Timings of Vridh Badri Temple

-During the festival, the temple remains open for an extended time to provide accessible darshan for devotees
+During the festival the temple remains open for extended time to provide accessible darshan for devotees

 Rituals of Vridh Badri Temple

 There are many festivals in Hinduism with their own importance and meaning.
-Vaikun Ekadashi and Janamashtmi are one of those which are celebrated at Vridh Badri temple with huge pomp and show, including kirtans, bhajans, and special pujas in the devotion of deities.
+Vaikun Ekadashi and Janamashtmi are one of those which are celebrated at Vridh Badri temple with huge pomp and show including kirtans, bhajans, and special pujas in the devotion of deities.
 Locals also participate in the festivities with devotion and enthusiasm.
-The flow of pilgrims increases at the time of Char Dham Yatra from May to October, which also includes it in the Panch Badri circuit.
+The flow of pilgrims increases at the time of Char Dham Yatra in May to October who also include it in the Panch Badri circuit.

 Attractions & Nearby Places of Vridh Badri Temple